Apozzi/A-_CPU/README.md

 I could implement alot of things to make this have a even better clock performance.
 1. Having a SPECIAL register thats defines block of memory for actuation, decreasing the amount of information for JMP instruction.
-2. Duplicate BUS, to enter two instructions at a time with two loaded ROM units and create a unit that defines whether two instructions can be executed simultaneously, like (PUSH CX, INC AX) or even (MOV AX, CX and MOV AX, BX) having 2x better performance and 2 intructions per 1 clock..
+2. Duplicate BUS, to enter two instructions at a time with two loaded ROM units and create a unit that defines whether two instructions can be executed simultaneously, like (PUSH CX, INC AX) or even (MOV AX, CX and MOV AX, BX) having 2x better performance and 2 intructions per 1 clock.